 The best place to search for a rental is the internet and classified newspapers.
 You can also visit various neighbourhoods, where you will likely see posters in front of some apartment buildings, advertising apartments for rent.

 There are many immigrant service agencies across Canada to help newcomers settle into Canadian society.
 Settlement agencies provide information and many free services to help you adjust to life in Canada.
+Some settlement agencies even offer pre-arrival services before you land in Canada.
 Some of the services include:

 Free Language Training: